Mediterranean Chickpea Salad with Feta and Dill

 • ½ medium red onion (sliced thin)

-• 6 oz feta cheese crumbles
+• 6 ounces feta cheese crumbles

 • ¼ cup fresh dill (chopped)

-• cups Greek dressing (homemade or store-bought)
+• cups Greek dressing

 Instructions

-• Prepare 2 cups dried garbanzo beans according to package directions (preferred method), or use 1 15 oz can of garbanzo beans (drained and rinsed).
+• Prepare 2 cups dried garbanzo beans according to package directions (preferred method), or use 1-15 oz can of garbanzo beans (drained and rinsed).

 Nutrition